Green Party of Canada candidates in the 1997 Canadian federal election: Calgary Southwest: Sol Candel

 Sol Candel holds a Bachelor of Arts degree from the University of Toronto, and a Master's degree from the London School of Economics.
 He is a longtime resident of Calgary, Alberta, where he owns the Movie Poster Shop, a business that collects and displays vintage movie posters.
-He has been a member of the Green Party for several years, and is the party's financial agent for the electoral division of Calgary Centre-North as of 2009.
+Candel has been a member of the Green Party for several years; as of 2009, he is the party's financial agent for the electoral division of Calgary Centre-North as of 2009.
 He is also a director of the Earth System Science/Gaia Theory Society of Alberta, and a partner in Seven Generations Development Inc.